dotnet/dotnet-docker/samples/complexapp/README.md

 SECURITY WARNING: You are building a Docker image from Windows against a non-Windows Docker host.
 All files and directories added to build context will have '-rwxr-xr-x' permissions.
 It is recommended to double check and reset permissions for sensitive files and directories.
 ```

-Afrer building the container image, it is still possible to get the logs from the intermediate container image in which the tests were run.
+After building the container image, it is still possible to get the logs from the intermediate container image in which the tests were run.
 The intermediate stage container image is listed as `6deeeacdaaf2` in the console output.
-Using that information, we can boot up the container image and copy the log files from it, using the following pattern.
+Using that information, we can boot up the container image and copy the log files from it, using the following pattern:

 ```console
 C:\git\dotnet-docker\samples\complexapp>docker images | findstr 6deeeacdaaf2